-Before flooded UST systems are returned to operation, they must be evaluated by an Iowa licensed UST installer or installation inspector to determine the extent of damage or whether they are suitable to receive product.
-The owner or operator must submit proof that the system has been inspected and certified as safe to return to operation.
-A list of lowa licensed UST professionals (installers and installation inspectors) can be found at DNR's UST Licensed Professional website.
+Before flooded UST systems are returned to operation, they must be evaluated by an Iowa licensed UST installer, installation inspector, or compliance inspector to determine the extent of damage or whether they are suitable to receive product.
+The owner or operator must submit documentation that the system has been inspected and certified as safe to return to operation.
+A list of Iowa licensed UST professionals (installers, installation inspectors, and compliance inspectors) can be found at DNR's UST Licensed Professional website.
+The documentation should be submitted to USTOperations@dnr.iowa.gov.